STEP FOR MYSQL MASTER TO MASTER REPLICATION

 Master1

-• Again goto master1 terminal, now select and list the tables to check the replication process.
-If the updated value from the master 2 is shown, then the replication process is done.
+• Again go to the master1 terminal, now select and list the tables to check the replication process.
+If the updated value from master 2 is shown, then the replication process is done.

 #mysql –u root –p